Pregnant patients exhibit various unique characteristics that first responders must account for during treatment.

 A significant challenge responders encounter when treating pregnant women is navigating difficult airway anatomy and possible risks during airway management.
-A statistic from the Society of Critical Care Medicine reveals that the rate of failed intubation in pregnant patients is 8 to 10 times higher than in nonpregnant patients, and this is largely due to anatomical changes, hormone production and aspiration risks that occur during pregnancy.
+The rate of failed intubation in pregnant patients is four to eight times higher than in nonpregnant patients, and this is largely due to anatomical changes, hormone production, and aspiration risks that occur during pregnancy.

-Responders must therefore be equipped with the right suction devices and intubation techniques to address these challenges and perform the safest treatment possible for pregnant patients and their babies.
+Responders must be equipped with the right suction devices and intubation techniques to address these challenges and perform the safest treatment possible for pregnant patients and their babies.

 As a woman’s uterus continues to expand and grow during pregnancy, the diaphragm elevates approximately four centimeters, allowing it to take on more respiratory functions, and causing the intra-abdominal part of the stomach and esophagus to be displaced to the left of the diaphragm, further affecting airway anatomy and function.